-- 16. Morphological and ultra-structural peculiarities of actinomycetes: classification, importance for medicine, morphology, production of exospores and ultra structural features. - 17.
-Morphological and ultra-structural peculiarities of spirochetes: classification, morphological features, ultra-structural peculiarities, Romanovsky-Giemsa staining technique, microscopy techniques used for detection of spirochetes. - 18.
-Morphological and ultra-structural features of rickettsiae and chlamydiae: classification, principal differences between them and other prokaryotes, shape of bacterial cell, localization in the host cell; staining techniques. - 19.
-Morphological and ultra-structural peculiarities of mycoplasmas: classification, principal differences between mycoplasmas and other prokaryotes, techniques applied for study of their morphology and properties. - 20.
-Ziehl-Neelsen (acid-fast) staining technique: the purposes of application and the main steps of the procedure of staining. - 21.
+- 1. Micro- and macrocapsules of bacteria: definition of the term, composition, function, condi tions when the capsule is produced; encapsulated bacteria and methods of the detection of the capsule. - 2.
+Bacterial flagella: organelles responsible for the motility of bacteria, character of movement of flagella, bacterial classification according to the number and localization of flagella; methods of detection of flagella. - 3.
+Endospore: definition of the term, function, composition, conditions for sporulation, the factors ensuring thermal resistance, spore forming bacteria and methods of detection of spores.
+Exospores: definition of the term, differences between exospore and endospore. - 4.
+Morphological and ultra-structural peculiarities of actinomycetes: classification, importance for medicine, morphology, production of exospores and ultra-structural features. - 5.
+Morphological and ultra-structural peculiarities of spirochetes: classification, morphological features, ultra-structural peculiarities, Romanovsky-Giemsa staining technique, microscopy techniques used for detection of spirochetes. - 6.
+Morphological and ultra-structural features of rickettsiae and chlamydiae: classification, principal differences between them and other prokaryotes, shape of bacterial cell, localization in the host cell; staining techniques. - 7.
+Morphological and ultra-structural peculiarities of mycoplasmas: classification, principal differences between mycoplasmas and other prokaryotes, techniques applied for study of their morphology and properties. - 8.
+Ziehl-Neelsen (acid-fast) staining technique: the purposes of application and the main steps of the procedure of staining. - 9.
 Fungi: classification and taxonomy, structure and morphology of fungal cell.
-Dimorphism of fungi. - 22.
-Metabolism in bacteria: features of metabolism in microorganisms, main routes of penetration of nutrient into bacterial cell, classification of bacterial enzymes. - 23.
-Classification of bacteria by the source of carbon and by their growth factors needs. - 24.
-Classification of bacteria by the features of their energy metabolism and by their requirements of the oxygen in the air.
-Classification of bacterial enzymes. - 25.
+Dimorphism of fungi.

+- 1. Metabolism in bacteria: features of metabolism in microorganisms, main routes of penetration of nutrient into bacterial cell, classification of bacterial enzymes. - 2.
+Classification of bacteria by the source of carbon and by their growth factors needs.

+- 3. Classification of bacteria by the features of their energy metabolism and by their requirements of the oxygen in the air.
+Classification of bacterial enzymes. - 4.
 Features of metabolism in rickettsiae, chlamydiae and mycoplasmas.
-Reproduction of bacteria: ways of reproduction of bacteria and the developmental cycle of Chlamydia. - 26.
-Classification of media and characteristics of some media. - 27.
-Bacterial culture requirements (nutrient needs, the temperature optimal for cultivation) and the character of bacterial growth in liquid and solid nutrient media. - 28.
-Stages of growth of bacterial culture. - 29.
-The methods of cultivation of anaerobes.
+Reproduction of bacteria: ways of reproduction of bacteria and the developmental cycle of Chlamydia. - 5.
+Classification of media and characteristics of some media. - 6.
+Bacterial culture requirements (nutrient needs, the temperature optimal for cultivation) and the character of bacterial growth in liquid and solid nutrient media. - 7.
+Stages of growth of bacterial culture.

+- 1. The methods of cultivation of anaerobes.
 Kitt-Tarozzi's method of cultivation of anaerobic bacteria.
-The principal scheme of the culture method: preliminary stage. - 30.
-The principal scheme of the culture method: the I. II and III stages. - 31.
+The principal scheme of the culture method: preliminary stage. - 2.
+The principal scheme of the culture method: the I. II and III stages. - 3.
 Cultural features of bacteria.
-Study of biochemical properties of bacteria (on the example of enterobacteriae): during the I, II and III stages (tests revealing carbohydrolytic activity and proteolytic activity and tests revealing the activity of separate enzymes). - 32.
-The equipments for automatic identification of bacteria and the principles of their work. - 33.
+Study of biochemical properties of bacteria (on the example of enterobacteriae): during the Ist, IInd and IIIrd stages (tests revealing carbohydrolytic activity and proteolytic activity and tests revealing the activity of separate enzymes). - 4.
+The equipment for automatic identification of bacteria and the principles of their work. - 5.
 Bacteriophage (phage): definition of the term, discovery, nomenclature and structure of T-even bacteriophages.
-Classification of phages by their lytic spectrum (their effect on bacterial cell).
+Classification of phages by their lytic spectrum (their effect on bacterial cell). - 6.
+Classification of phages by the result of their effect on a bacterial cell: a virulent phage and a temperate phage.
+Consequences of interaction of the phage with a host bacterial cell: virulent and temperate phage. - 7.
+Practical application of the phage in medicine: phage diagnostics, phage therapy and prophylaxis.
+Isolation of bacteriophages. - 8.
+Phage indication: method of "streaming down drop".
+Bacteria phage typing.